3 Marketing Strategies For B2B SaaS Startups

-Since the dawn of internet, SaaS startups have evolved greatly.
+Since the dawn of the internet, SaaS startups have evolved greatly.
 And so has their marketing.
-Before investing in a software, companies are much more aware about the competition, research the internet more thoroughly and rely heavily on previous client reviews.
+Before investing in software, companies are much more aware of the competition, research the internet more thoroughly and rely heavily on previous client reviews.

-It turns out that most successful SaaS companies invest a lot in their marketing.
+It turns out that the most successful B2B SaaS companies invest a lot in their marketing.
 An interesting graphic by Incredo explains this :

 As a startup, you might consider the question of putting your money where it is worth.
 Should you hire a big growth hacking company or do it in-house?
 Well, there are a lot of things you can implement on your own.